-- Pour mixture into pan and smooth to one even layer.
+- Add mixture into pan and smooth into an even layer.

 - Bake for 35 to 45 minutes, until edges being to brown very slightly.
 These bars will be soft and chewy and they wont brown much at all - if they're browning a lot, they're burning!